stephenfuqua/stephenfuqua.github.io/_posts/2024/2024-05-01-bahai-principles-for-climate-action.md

 reference abolition of prejudice, equality of the sexes, independent investigation of the truth, harmony of science and religion, world peace, international governance, universal auxiliary language, and compulsory education.
-No forewarnings about health impact of pollution, the future climate calamity, or loss of biodiversity.
+Ther are no forewarnings about health impact of pollution, the future climate calamity, or loss of biodiversity.

-One the one hand: these were not the most pressing challenges of the time.
-And on the other: perhaps these very principles, and the institutions inaugurated by Bahá'u'lláh and 'Abdu'l-Bahá, are essential for solving the new questions and challenges that have arisen since that time.
+On the one hand: these were not the most pressing challenges of the time.
+And on the other: these very principles, and the institutions inaugurated by Bahá'u'lláh and 'Abdu'l-Bahá, are essential for solving the new questions and challenges that have arisen since that time.

-Not surprisingly, we quickly identified "harmony of science and religion" as a key concept in thinking about climate change and other issues .
+Not surprisingly, we quickly identified "harmony of science and religion" as a key concept in thinking about climate change and related issues .
 This principle suggests that religion bereft of science &ndash; rationalism, investigation &ndash; tends toward superstition and social stagnation.
 And science and technological innovation without spirituality and religion tends toward a